abvdasker/Stunner/README.md

-A Stun server implemented in Java with no dependencies.
+Stunner
 ===
+Eventually a Stun server implemented in Java with no dependencies.